hyphacoop/organizing/resolutions/resolution-002.md

 2. The directors of the board unanimously adopt an amendment of the articles for adoption.

-3. [  ] of the Co-operative is authorized to sign all documents and perform such acts as may be necessary or desirable to give effect to the above resolution.
+3. Any two directors or officers of the Co-operative are authorized to sign all documents and perform such acts as may be necessary or desirable to give effect to the above resolution.

 4. The following individuals are appointed and confirmed as officers of the Co-operative for a term of one year or until replaced: